miuteo/catalogservice/README.md

 | Query method  | Raw SQL( JdbcTemplate)  | Custom Repositories | Auto-generated & JPL |
 |  Flexibility  |          High           |       Medium        |    Low (uses ORM)    |
 |    ORM dep    |            X            |          X          |         Yes          |

+*@DataJdbcTest* <- It provides a focused, lightweight testing setup by configuring only the necessary beans for interacting with a database while excluding unnecessary Spring Boot components like web controllers or security. it configures an in-memory database by default, but if you're using another external database, you can override this behaviour using *@AutoConfigureTestDatabase(replace = AutoConfigureTestDatabase.Replace.NONE)*